chartjs/Chart.js/README.md

 *Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)

+## v2.0 Development
+The next generation and release of Chart.js has been well under way this year and we are very close to releasing some amazing new features including, but not limited to:
+- Rewritten, optimized, and unit-tested
+- New and improved scales (log, time, linear, category, multiple scales)
+- Improved responsiveness and resizing
+- Powerful new API for adding, removing, changing, and updating data
+- Animations on all elements, colors and tooltips
+- Powerful customization when you need it.
+Automatic and dynamic when you don't.
+- Excellent support for modern frameworks and modular build systems.
+- Even more extensible via new element controllers, combo chart support, and hook system
+- Bug fixes not addressed in 1.x, and much, much more...

+#####Contributing to 2.0
+Submit PR's to the v2.0-dev branch.

+#####Building and Testing
+`gulp build`, `gulp test`

+## v1.x Status: Feature Complete
+We are now treating v1.x to be feature complete.
+PR's for bug fixes are welcome, but we urge any open PR's for features to 1.x to be refactored and resubmitted for v2.x (if the feature has not already been implemented).

 ## Documentation

 You can find documentation at [chartjs.org/docs](http://www.chartjs.org/docs/).
 The markdown files that build the site are available under `/docs`.
 Please note - in some of the json examples of configuration you might notice some liquid tags - this is just for the generating the site html, please disregard.